What are the pain and symptoms associated with the quadratus plantae muscle?

 Where is the quadratus plantae muscle?

 The quadratus plantae is a two headed muscle.
-Both heads attach to the heel (calcaneus) and connect to tendons (flexor digitorum longus) in the middle of the arch.
+Both heads attach to the heel (calcaneus) and connect to tendons (flexor digitorum longus and long plantar ligament) in the middle of the arch.

 What movements does the quadratus plantae control?

 Activities that cause quadratus plantae muscle pain and symptoms:

 - Walking or running on uneven ground

 - Walking, standing or running on hard surfaces

 - Walking barefoot on rocks or hard surfaces

 - Shoes that are too small

 - Wearing socks or stockings with tight bands